St. Ambrose Cathedral (Des Moines, Iowa): St. Ambrose Cathedral

+In 1911, Pope Pius X erected the Diocese of Des Moines and designated St. Ambrose Church as St. Ambrose Cathedral.St.
+Augustin's Parish, on the west side of Des Moines, was founded from St. Ambrose in 1920.

-In the 1920s Bishop Thomas Drumm and St. Ambrose pastor Francis O'Connell executed a renovation of the cathedral plant in the 1920s.
-The present rectory was built next to the church in 1927.
+Bishop Thomas Drumm and Francis O'Connell, rector of the cathedral, executed the first renovation of the building during the 1920s.
+They built a rectory next to the church in 1927.
 A new bishop's throne of inlaid marble, pulpit, and communion rail were created for the church.
 The Chapel of Our Lady in the rear of the cathedral was also added at this time.
 A new pipe organ was added in 1929.

-Another renovation of the cathedral took place in the 1940s with the installation of the present stained glass windows and the Stations of the Cross.
-A new 18 ft reredos was created for the high altar's original mensa by Conrad Schmitt Studios of Milwaukee, and used for the first time at Christmas 1944.
-Another large-scale renovation of the cathedral was begun in the 1970s by Bishop Maurice Dingman out of a desire for a better liturgical environment, and because the building was in need of repairs.
-The Reverends John Lorenz and James Laurenzo were co-pastors at the time.
-A process of researching the liturgy, church architecture, and accessing the needs of the parish was put in place as a part of the larger planning process.
-The people of the entire diocese were also invited to participate in this process.
-The Rev. Maur Burbach, OSB, of St. Pius X Monastery in Pevely, Missouri was named liturgical consultant and Rambusch Decorating Company of New York City was hired to do the design work.
-The renovation was completed in May 1978.
-The cathedral's interior painting and decorating was subsequently and completely renovated again starting fall 1996, and finished in the spring of 1997, by Don A. Wendt, Ecclesiastical Studios & Sons of Greenwood, Missouri.
+A second renovation of St. Ambrose occurred in the 1940s with the installation of new stained glass windows and the Stations of the Cross.
+A new 18 ft reredos was created for the high altar's original mensa by Conrad Schmitt Studios of Milwaukee.

+Bishop Maurice Dingman started another large-scale renovation of the cathedral in the 1970s.
+The building needed repairs and he wanted to enact liturgical changes to the building that were dictated by the Second Vatican Council of the early 1960s.
+The John Lorenz and James Laurenzo were co-pastors at the time.
+Dingman invited the entire diocese to participated in the planning process.
+He hire Maur Burbach of St. Pius X Monastery in Pevely, Missouri as a liturgical consultant and Rambusch Decorating Company of New York City as designers.
+The renovation was completed in 1978.

-In a spirit of ecumenism, Bishop Dingman offered the use of St. Ambrose Cathedral for the episcopal consecration of the Rt.
-Rev. Walter Righter as the bishop of the Episcopal Diocese of Iowa.
-The event was held on January 12, 1979.
-The liturgy was attended by Presiding Bishop John E. Hines and 10 other bishops of the Episcopal Church, representatives from the Lutheran and Presbyterian Churches, the Des Moines Area Council of Churches, and a Jewish Rabbi.
+On January 12, 1972, St. Ambrose Cathedral host the episcopal consecration of Walter Righter as the bishop of the Episcopal Diocese of Iowa.

+In 1996, the diocese repainted and redecorated the cathedral, finishing in 199.
+The diocese hired Don A. Wendt of Ecclesiastical Studios & Sons of Greenwood, Missouri to do the work.
+The diocese in 2015 installed LED lighting on the exterior of the belltower.